-Cracker Barrel Bacon Baked Beans
+Cracker Barrel Bacon Baked Beans: Southern Comfort in a Bowl

 overhead view of copycat bacon baked beans in a serving dish.